ski-freak/site/content/notes/Posts/Other/Cheapskate MTGO Format.md

 - With these numbers, any given card <=2 cent card has a 42% chance to be legal in a given season, and 17% chance to be legal 2 seasons in a row.
 These numbers can be adjusted / we can try different ones for a few seasons to see what works.
 - There are roughly 22,500 <=2 cent cards on Goatbots, 27,000 cards on mtgo, and 14,500 legal in PD.

+## Ban List
-## The format uses the Vintage ban list in addition to the following cards:
+The format uses the Vintage ban list in addition to the following cards:

 Channel
 Mental Misstep
 Sol Ring